 Keep track of the score and let the score be your guide.
 When the opponents are close to going out, you should bid borderline hands with caution.
 A euchre at eight will cost the game, but a euchre at 0-0 has little meaning.
 If you do get euchred, you are really only giving up one point, so don't fret.
 Also, if the score is 9-9 and it's your bid, you should bid your strongest suit(unless you have nothing but 9's and 10's.)
 The game is going to be won on this hand, and your chances of winning are better if you name trump.

 I'm not going to talk about the obvious hands (both bowers with lots of trump and aces) but instead will focus on the lesser hands.
 Here are some general guidelines.

-General Rule #2) Bid if you're the dealer and you already hold one of the turn suit, plus a green Ace.
+General Rule #2) Bid if you're the dealer and you already hold one of the turned suit, plus a green Ace.
 Again, you will be able to create a void.
-On this hand you really need your partner's help.
+On this hand, you need your partner's help.
 Be sure to give them a chance to take a trick.
 Or maybe even two.

-General Rule#3) Bid in the first round with any hand with three trumps and two suited.
-These hands are played two different ways depending if you have an off suit Ace or not.
+General Rule#3) Bid in the first round with any hand with three trumps and two-suited.
+These hands are played two different ways depending on if you have an off-suit Ace or not.
 (Read More here))

-General Rule #5) In second round bidding, as a general first seat should call next, second seat should call green (reverse next) and third should call next and the dealer should call green.
+General Rule #5) In second-round bidding, as a general first seat should call next, the second seat should call green (reverse next) and the third seat should call next and the dealer should call green.
 If your strong suit does not follow this general rule you should expect little help from your partner.
-During second round bidding consider that many times next works with only one (and sometimes no) trump in your hand along with a green ace.
+During second-round bidding consider that many times next works with only one (and sometimes no) trump in your hand along with a green ace.
 Reverse next works with a King-Nine and any suit ace.